mauvaisetroupe/architech/content/en/knowledgebase/bigdata/from-bigdata-to-lakehouse/_index.md

 An alternative or complementary strategy to the Data Lakehouse concept is data virtualization, as suggested in a [blog post by Denodo](https://www.datamanagementblog.com/data-lakehouse-myth/).

-The challenge with the Data Lakehouse concept lies in its attempt to serve as the singular centralized repository for all enterprise data.
-However, not only has this proven to be ultimately unattainable, but it is also considered inadvisable.
+The challenge with the data lakehouse concept lies in its attempt to be the exclusive central repository for all enterprise data.
+In today's data landscape, data is inherently distributed and likely to remain so.

-A more effective approach, termed the "connect" principle, advocates leaving the data in its respective locations, establishing logical connections as needed, and presenting a unified view of the information to consumers without the necessity of physically relocating any data.
-When applying the "connect" principle to the conventional, physically-based data warehouse, the result is a transformation of the traditional data warehouse into a logical data warehouse.
+A more effective approach could be to leave the data in its original locations, creating logical connections without physically moving any data.
+Implementing this approach transforms the traditional data warehouse into a logical data warehouse

 The evolution of data management technologies continues...